FAQS

 What age is The Sinking City written for?

-The Sinking City might skew slightly older, although the target audience is still 10-16.
-If you have a more sensitive ten-year-old, you may want to read it first.
+The Sinking City might skew slightly older, although the target audience is still 12-16.
+If you have a more sensitive child, you may want to read it first.

 Where do you live?